 He was tasked in the redesign with getting a similar sound to the Big Muff, but the circuit itself bears no resemblance to the earlier 4-transistor circuit apart from the tone control.
 Therefore, while it was the only commercially-available version of the Big Muff for several years, today it’s seen as a fully separate circuit.
 (In 2017, EHX reissued this version of the Big Muff, formally adopting its formerly unofficial name, the “Op-Amp Big Muff Pi”.)

 The Corvus is a direct adaptation of the 1978 circuit except for the inclusion of an optional modification to the gain control, originally conceived by Analogguru.
-This converts the op-amp configuration into a variable gain stage, whereas the stock unit uses a fixed gain configuration followed by a volume control.
+This converts the op-amp configuration into a variable gain stage, whereas the stock unit uses a fixed gain boost followed by a volume control.
 With this modification, the op-amp isn’t amplifying the signal any more than it needs to.
 However, the original version can also be built if preferred (see build notes for details).

 The op-amp Big Muff Pi is a complete redesign of the classic Big Muff Pi circuit that uses op-amps instead of discrete transistors.
 It was designed by Howard Davis and Michael Abrams.
 While the sound and overall design concept is similar, it’s by no means a replacement for the original, even though at the time it was released it was the only version that was available in stores.